chaoss/metrics/2_Growth-Maturity-Decline.md

  --- | ---
  Total contributors | The total number of contributors over time on any platform.
  Total new contributors | The total number of new contributors over time on any platform.
+ Total contributing organizations | The total number of organizations contributing over time Total new contributing organizations | The total number of new organizations contributing over time.
  Total (sub)projects | The total number of (sub)projects over time.

 **Disclaimer:**